-6. Eligible applicants must be registered in the federal System for Award Management (SAM) database located at https://sam.gov/.
+6. Eligible applicants must be registered in the federal System for Award Management (SAM) database and have an UEI (Unique Entity ID) number assigned to its agency (to get registered in the SAM database and request an UEI number, go to https://sam.gov/).